I'm Edu Valor - Let's go Inside Spain's Authentic Kitchen

 My family is fairly large, centered around Seville (one of the country's culinary hubs) and spread across Spain in places like Valencia, Irun, and Madrid.

-There’s an openness and sense of freedom in my country that I deeply cherish, and I would gladly share that with you.
+There’s an openness and sense of freedom in my country that I deeply cherish, and I'd gladly share that with you.

 I’m passionate about cooking Spanish food, always focused on its authentic flavors.
 My goal is to bring you nothing less than exquisite dishes from my home country.
 My recipes are the real deal!

-As a teenager, I was already experimenting with desserts and discovering new ones.
+As a teenager, I was already experimenting with sweets and discovering new ones.

-There were times when I’d open the fridge, only to find the desserts had mysteriously disappeared.
+There was one time when I opened the fridge, only to find the desserts had mysteriously disappeared.
 Yes, I had a knack for cooking, much like my cheeky sisters.

 We were, and still are, competitive when it comes to food.